Microchip Technology to Presen - GuruFocus.com

-CHANDLER, Ariz., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- (MCHP, Financial) – Microchip Technology Incorporated, a leading provider of smart, connected and secure embedded control solutions, announced today that the Company will present at the Credit Suisse 26th Annual Technology Conference on Wednesday, September 14 at 9:15 a.m.
-(Pacific Time).
-Presenting for the Company will be Mr. Ganesh Moorthy, Executive Chair.
-A live webcast of the presentation will be made available by Credit Suisse, and can be accessed on the Microchip website at www.microchip.com.
+CHANDLER, Arizona, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- (MCHP, Financial) – Microchip Technology Incorporated, a leading provider of smart, connected and secure embedded control solutions, announced today that the Company will present at the UBS Annual Global TMT Conference on Monday, December 5 at 10:00 a.m.
+(Eastern Time).
+Presenting for the Company will be Mr. Eric Bjornholt, Senior Vice President and Chief Financial Officer, and Mr. Sajid Daudi, Head of Investor Relations.
+A live webcast of the presentation will be made available by UBS, and can be accessed on the Microchip website at www.microchip.com.

 Any forward looking statements made during the presentation are qualified in their entirety by the discussion of risks set forth in the Company's Securities and Exchange Commission filings.
 Copies of SEC filings can be obtained for free at the SEC's website (www.sec.gov) or from commercial document retrieval services.